 Obviously, the above-mentioned tips and provisions apply to expat men as well.
 However, as a woman you may have additional needs and concerns.

 Birth Control and Family Planning

 When it comes to contraception and reproductive issues, it pays off to do some research beforehand.
-Firstly, it might be a good idea to ask your ob/gyn if the time difference will have any effect whatsoever on when to take your anti-baby pill.
-Also, nausea, vomiting, and diarrhea –frequent side-effects of stressful travel – interfere with the efficiency of oral contraceptives, as do antibiotics.
+Firstly, it might be a good idea to ask your ob/gyn if the time difference has any effect whatsoever on when to take your contraceptive pill.
+Also, nausea, vomiting, and diarrhea – frequent side-effects of stressful travel or unfamiliar food – interfere with the efficiency of oral contraceptives, as do antibiotics.